Peoria Birth Injury Lawyer Near You

 - Failure to follow up on concerning lab results, ultrasound findings, or newborn symptoms

-To prove negligence, your Peoria birth injury lawyer does more than simply review charts.
-We work with qualified medical experts to explain what the standard of care required, how it was breached, and how those choices led to the harm your child or you now live with.
+To prove negligence, your Peoria birth injury lawyer does more than review charts.
+We work with qualified medical experts.
+They explain what the standard of care required.
+They explain how it was breached.
+They explain how those choices led to the harm your child or you now live with.

 Birth Injury Cases Are Different From Other Injury Claims